clemsonacm/hackpack/README.md

     `foo-test.in` respectively
 3. Tests should be runnable by calling `make test` in the directory of the source

+    +   The tests should return 0 in the case that all testcases passed
+    +   The tests should return the number of failed tests up to 124 if one or more test cases failed
+    +   If a test prints text to the console, it should print XUnit compatible output.

 #### Different Versions of the Hack Pack

 The hack pack is from one source built into two versions: one slim (`hackpack`)